eamena-project/eamena-arches-dev/talks/2024-jcaa/paper.md

 <br>

-**Arches** key features are its logics based on Python, from far the world-wide most used programming language (REF Tiobe) and JavaScript object notation (JSON-LD, GeoJSON, Postgres JSONB type) the current standard to exchange data over the web.
-Arches lies also on mature technologies (Postgres database, Django web-application framework, Apache server among other), various iso-standards (CIDOC-CRM, Dublin Core, SKOS, SPARQL endpoint, IIIF, EDTF, WGS84/OGC) and semantic web technologies (XML, RDF, etc.).
-From the version 7.3, Arches supports internationalisation (i18) and is currently located (l10n) in XXX different languages.
-Lingo
+### EAMENA

-**Arches** ~ **EAMENA** EAMENA is the oldest university-based project grounded on Arches, since 2016, in comparison to sibling projects (MAHSA and MAEASaM at the University of Cambridge; CAAL at the University of London; MAPSS at the Max Planck Institute, etc.).
-As so, it gathered more experiences and has a leading role in working to mke this projects interoperable for exemple by  sharing the reference data of our projects (ontologies, data models, and thesauri in XML and JSON files) through a common GitHub organization (https://github.com/achp-project).
+EAMENA is the oldest university-based project grounded on Arches, in comparison to sibling projects (MAHSA and MAEASaM at the University of Cambridge; CAAL at the University of London; MAPSS at the Max Planck Institute, etc.).
+As so, it gathered more experiences and has a leading role in working to make this projects interoperable for exemple by sharing the reference data of our projects (ontologies, data models, and thesauri in XML and JSON files) through a common GitHub organization (https://github.com/achp-project)

+...

+## Design & Architecture

+**EAMENA** platform is deployed on

+**Arches** ~ **EAMENA** .
 **EAMENA** ~ **Arches** by providing the localisation in Arabic (`ar`), French (`fr`) and Central Kurdish (`cbk`)....
 The `citation generator` plugin was designed to help non-Western EAMENA contributors have a simple way to publish their research in Western peer-reviewed journals by following a path starting with data entry, Zenodo repository, LLM ~ data paper models, PCI recommendation and finally, publication of data paper and research paper.
 **EAMENA**.